drewhosford/unit-test-instructions/README.md

 # Writing Unit Tests for Medical Devices: A Regulated Approach

-> 🆕 **What's New**
-> - Added Quick Start Guide with project setup templates
-> - Enhanced Implementation Tips with practical examples
-> - New section on Common Pitfalls to avoid
-> - Expanded Guidelines for Writing Verification Statements
-> - Added Test Data Management best practices

 ## Table of Contents
 - [Background](#background)
   - [Legal evidence that your software works](#legal-evidence-that-your-software-works)